 Handwritten Timesheets Waste Money

 Handwritten timesheets suck up company profits like a Dyson.
-First, is the potential for human error (or fraud) on 2 sides of your business.
-Employees fill out handwritten timesheets and your payroll administrator calculates the hours.
-Second, is your payroll admin’s time to manually collect, organize, calculate and total every timesheet every pay period.
+First is the potential for human error (or fraud) on two sides of your business.
+Employees fill out handwritten timesheets, and your payroll administrator calculates the hours.
+Second, is your payroll admin’s time to manually collect, organize, calculate, and total every timesheet every pay period.

 A study by the American Payroll Association found that companies could easily save 4-6% on payroll (or more).
 Just switch from handwritten timesheets to a virtual time clock.
-This savings is based solely on the difference between time captured with a virtual clock in, clock out system versus the time written down by employees on timesheets.
+These savings are based solely on the difference between time captured with an online clock-in and clock-out system versus the time written down by employees on timesheets.
 It doesn’t consider what you pay your payroll admin to handle the timesheets.

 Save Money With a Clock In, Clock Out System

-A switch to an online time clock could easily push the needle to a 10% payroll savings based on these 2 factors alone.
+A switch to an online time clock could easily push the needle to a 10% payroll savings based on these two factors alone.
 If you struggle to pay the bills now, a 10% savings is monumental.
-We talked to a business owner a few years ago while he was on our 30 day free trial and he made a major discovery.
+We talked to a business owner a few years ago while he was on our 30-day free trial, and he made a major discovery.
 Two of his employees were fudging their timesheets by 30 minutes a day, every day.
 He immediately let them go.

 Stay tuned and stay in touch by following us on Facebook.